Alternative for Germany: Russia and the United States

+European Union

-AfD initially held a position of soft Euroscepticism by opposing the euro currency and Eurozone bailouts, which the party saw as undermining European integration, but it was otherwise supportive of German membership of the European Union (EU).
-Since 2015, the party has shifted to a more purely Eurosceptic and nationalist position against the EU, calling for the withdrawal from the common European asylum and security policy, significant reform of the EU and a repatriation of powers back from Brussels with some party members endorsing a complete exit from the European Union if it these aims are not achievable.
+AfD initially held a position of soft Euroscepticism by opposing the euro currency and eurozone bailouts, which the party saw as undermining European integration, but it was otherwise supportive of German membership of the European Union (EU).

+Since 2015, the party has shifted to a more purely Eurosceptic and nationalist position against the EU, calling for the withdrawal from the common European asylum and security policy, significant reform of the EU and a repatriation of powers back from Brussels with some party members endorsing a complete exit from the European Union if these aims are not achievable.

 During the 2021 party conference in Dresden, a majority of AfD members voted to include more hardline policies against the European Union including German withdrawal from the bloc in the party's manifesto ahead of the 2021 German federal election.

+Since 2025 the AfD has been working with Hungary's nationalist prime minister, Viktor Orbán.
+Alice Weidel praised Hungary as a model for AfD, saying that AfD shares Hungary's opposition to illegal immigration and stance on the European Union.
+In February 2025 Weidel stated about AfD's policy towards the European Union: "We should work together to reform the European Union at all costs.
+And that can only be done from within.
+We can achieve this by reducing the competences of the European Union, by dismantling the entire bureaucratic, expensive — and, in my view, corrupt — superstructure."

+Middle East

+The party had previously been pro-Israel.
 AfD supported the decision of US president Donald Trump to recognize Jerusalem as Israel's capital, as stated by AfD's Petr Bystron.
 Despite AfD's pro-Israel stance, the State of Israel has boycotted the party and refuses to hold ties with AfD.

-The AfD is considered a key ally for the International Agency for Current Policy in an OCCRP investigation from February 2023.
-The report accuses Manuel Ochsenreiter of having received payments for publishing pro-russian propaganda in his Zuerst! magazine.
+The party was divided over the 2023 Israel-Hamas war, with party leader Chrupalla condemning the 2023 Hamas-led attack on Israel but calling for diplomacy between the two sides and mourning deaths on both sides, while other MPs, such as Norbert Kleinwächter and Rüdiger Lucassen were critical of Chrupalla's position and openly defended Israeli actions during the conflict.
+Following the Hamas attack, the party supported cuts in German aid to Palestine via the UNRWA.